lucascorumba/study-projects/tweet-inverted-index/README.md

 This function reduces a document text to *tsvector*, or put in another way, returns a list of words that represent the document.
 Sort of *reduces a document to its essence*.
 The numbers are the positions of the words in the document.

-Notice that not all words are returned, and even the ones that were are different.
+Notice that not all words are returned, and even the ones that were are now different.
 That's because the function handled **stop words** and **stemming**.
->Stop words are words considered insignificant (does not add much information to the text), therefore, **filtered out**.
+>Stop words are words considered insignificant (does not add much information to the text) and, therefore, **filtered out**.

 >Stemming is the process of reducing a word to its **word stem**.
 For example both *'teaching'* and *'teaches'* would stem down to *'teach'*.

 ![demo 2 of to_tsvector function](../readme-imgs/to_tsvector-example-2.png)

 **In the examples I wrote 'I like potatoes' and 'I would like more potatoes' in portuguese*

 Remember from the documentation quote that we also have a `ts_query` type.
 It works similarly to `ts_vector`, but we use it in `WHERE` clauses.